This document describes a few components of the Homebrew/brew

 Homebrew’s manpages and shell completions are generated automatically by the brew generate-man-completions

+command.
 Contributors are welcome to run this command and commit the changes in a PR, but they don’t have to.
-If they don’t,
+If they don’t, a follow-up PR to make the necessary changes will be opened automatically by @BrewTestBot once the original PR is merged.
+These follow-up PRs can be merged immediately if the changes seem correct.

-An update can be requested manually by triggering the workflow from the Update maintainers, manpage and completions section under the “Actions” tab.
+An update can be requested manually by triggering the workflow from the Update sponsors, maintainers, manpage and completions section under the “Actions” tab.
 Click on the “Run workflow” dropdown and then the “Run workflow” button.
 A PR will be opened shortly if there are any changes.